lildude/gonefora.run/_drafts/ragnar-napa-relay-2014.md

 Organisation could be better - water stations were the biggest complaint.
 Surprised there wasn't more commercial action at the big exchanges.

+Medals got stuck in customs so we got a belt buckle - who wears these things - and an extra beer token.
+Medals will be posted to us.